Rio Grande City, Texas: History

-Famous early residents include Joshua H. Bean, brother of Judge Roy Bean, and the first mayor of San Diego, CA; Orlando C. Phelps, one of the few surviving members of the Mier Expedition; Edwin R. Rainwater, hero of the Texas Revolution; Edward R. Hord, an influential early South Texas statesman; and John L. Haynes, a native Virginian politician and writer who was an outspoken anti-secessionist and strong proponent of Mexican-American rights.
+Famous early residents include Joshua H. Bean, brother of Judge Roy Bean, and the first mayor of San Diego, California; Orlando C. Phelps, one of the few surviving members of the Mier Expedition; Edwin R. Rainwater, hero of the Texas Revolution; Edward R. Hord, an influential early South Texas statesman; and John L. Haynes, a native Virginian politician and writer who was a strong proponent of Mexican-American (Tejano) rights and outspoken anti-secessionist before the Civil War.

-Rio Grande City contains a historic district.
-One structure, the La Borde House, dates back to 1899.
-A French riverboat trader and merchant commissioned its design in Paris, had it refined by San Antonio architects, and then had it constructed along Main St. It was renovated around the early 1980s and now functions as a hotel, complete with a patio, parlor, shaded verandas, and restaurant.
+Rio Grande City has conserved some of its older structures, and has a designated historic district.

+Among its contributing structures is the La Borde House, which dates to 1899.
+La Borde was a French riverboat trader and merchant who commissioned the mansion's design in Paris.
+He had this refined by architects in San Antonio, Texas, and oversaw construction of the building along Main Street.

+The large house was renovated around the early 1980s, nearly 100 years later.
+It is now operated as a hotel, complete with a parlor, patio, parlor, shaded verandas, and restaurant.

 In the 1970s and into the 1980s, federal law enforcement officials concentrated their anti-drug smuggling efforts on Starr County.

 In spite of Rio Grande City's rich architectural heritage, many buildings in the old downtown district are abandoned, dilapidated, or crumbling.
 While there are a good number of small shops and businesses operating in the district, most new development and commerce takes place in new shopping centers outside of the old downtown neighborhood.

 In May 1993, Rio Grande City was officially incorporated as a municipal corporation (i.e. city).

-Rio Grande City has seen rapid growth in the past years.
-In August 2006, an HEB Plus (the regional supermarket chain of south Texas) was opened just east of the historic downtown and Fort Ringgold.

 Fort Ringgold

 Ringgold Barracks were established at Davis Landing on 26 October 1848 by the 1st US Infantry under the command of Captain J.H.
-La Motte, in honor of Major Ringgold who was mortally wounded at the Battle of Palo Alto.
+La Motte, in honor of Major Ringgold, who was mortally wounded at the Battle of Palo Alto.
 Troops were withdrawn on 3 March 1859 but reoccupied again on 29 December 1859 during the Cortina War.

-Abandoned again at the start of the Civil War in 1861, but reoccupied again by US forces in 1865.
-The fort was active until 1944 when the property was sold to the Rio Grande City public schools system Units stationed here included the 1st Infantry (Mounted Dragoons), 7th and 28th Infantry Regiments, 3rd Texas Volunteers, the 9th, 10th and 12th Cavalry Regiments, the 9th and 10th being composed of Buffalo Soldiers.
-Besides the parade ground, several post buildings survive as school facilities.
-These include the sentry and guard houses, barracks, officers quarters, the bakery, hospital and post headquarters, situated along Ringgold Avenue, Lee Circle, 12th Cavalry and F Troop streets.
+The fort was abandoned again at the start of the Civil War in 1861, but reoccupied by US forces in 1865.
+The fort was active until 1944 when the property was sold to the Rio Grande City public schools system.
+Units stationed here included the 1st Infantry (Mounted Dragoons), 7th and 28th Infantry Regiments, 3rd Texas Volunteers, the 9th, 10th and 12th Cavalry Regiments, the 9th and 10th being composed of Buffalo Soldiers.

+The original parade ground is maintained, and several post buildings survive to be used as school facilities.
+These include the sentry and guard houses, barracks, officers quarters, bakery, hospital and post headquarters, situated along Ringgold Avenue, Lee Circle, 12th Cavalry and F Troop streets.
 The Rio Grande City United States Army Reserve Center is the only remaining military presence at the Fort Ringgold area.